Coordination of Islamic Colleges: History

 The CIC made a humble beginning in the year 2000 as an academic coordinating committee of a few Islamic colleges following a standardised curriculum and academic programmes.
 A precursor of this journey had started in mid 1990s at K.K.H.M.
 Islamic and Arts College, under Markazu Tharbiyathil Islamiyya, in Karthala of Malappuram District.
 Later, the CIC came into existence as an academic confederation of the various colleges who had shown interest in this programme and courses of study.
 The coordination has grown exponentially over a short span of time and became an academic umbrella of 90 colleges.

 Registered as an autonomous organisation under the Societies Registration Act XXI of 1860 (Regi.
 No: 379/04), the CIC has grown to become a multi-layered organisation, with a senate, a syndicate, an advisory board and various sub-committees such as Academic Council, Examination Board and finance committee, directives of which are binding on each affiliated college.
 At present, Wafiyya Campus, Pang is the headquarters of the CIC.

 Wafy is a modified and upgraded version of Al Muthavval course, a part of the erstwhile Nizamiyya Syllabus which had been adopted by most of the traditional Islamic colleges and seminaries in India for centuries.
 While retaining the spirit of the traditional syllabus intact, modification was achieved by introducing new topics and updating some traditional subjects.
 These measures were introduced to meet the new challenges and needs of time.

 Campuses

-The Postgraduate Campus of CIC at Kalikavu in the Malappuram District, Kerala.
+Wafy Campus Kalikavu, The Postgraduate Campus of CIC at Kalikavu in the Malappuram District, Kerala.

 The CIC is currently headquartered at the 'Wafa Campus' at Pang in Malappuram District.

 CIC operates two postgraduate campuses, the Wafy postgraduate campus at Kalikavu in Malappuram District and Malik Deenar Wafy postgraduate campus at Thiruvallur in Kozhikkode District.

 The Wafy postgraduate campus in Kalikavu launched its first phase in 2016 by opening the academic block.